andrej-dyck/harvest-timer-cli/README.md

 ## 🐛 Known Issues

-- After starting the timer, when the main loop ask for the action, no keyboard input doesn't work; none but `Enter`
+- After starting the timer, when the main loop ask for the action, no keyboard input works (only `Enter`).

 ## 📚 Used Libraries